2019 Playing Rules

 1. Sliding or diving into second and third base is permitted in the Silver division only.
 Sliding or diving to first, second and third base when returning to the base is permitted in the Silver division only.
 (Change 2012)

-2. Sliding or diving into any base or when returning to any base is not permitted in the Gold division.
+2. In the Gold Division, sliding or diving into any base or when returning to any base is not permitted in the Gold division.
 Any player attempting to do so will be called out.
 (Changed 2019))